What are the recommended “best practices” for the stance?

 For a good demonstration of general stance recommendations, see the following video from Vol. I of the Billiard University (BU) Instructional video series:

-More good stance advice can be found in the first few sections here:
+More good stance advice can be found in sections 1, 3, 4, and 9 here:

 There is no such thing as an “ideal stance” for everyone.
 There is what I would call a “classic” stance…that which is recommended in most texts dealing with the subject which are, in turn, based on the stances used by a large number of top players.

 That “classic stance” might be described as:

 1. Placing the back foot on the extended line on which the CB will be directed toward the OB.

 2. Place the front foot at about a 45° angle to that line.